MEGA Don Quijote Shibuya Floor Guide 2026: Souvenirs, Tax-Free Shopping & Tips

 For tourists buying many categories at once, yes.
 The Shibuya MEGA store is more useful for a large souvenir haul because it combines snacks, cosmetics, character goods, travel items, luggage, and tax-free checkout in one building.
 A smaller Don Quijote may be easier if you only need a few items.

-If you want to enjoy Shibuya before doing your heavy shopping, consider exploring the area first and visiting MEGA Don Quijote Shibuya at the end of the day.
-A guided route such as the Shibuya & Harajuku: Hidden Gems & Highlights Private Tour can help you cover the neighborhood before your final souvenir stop.
+If you want to enjoy Shibuya before doing your heavy shopping, explore the area first and visit MEGA Don Quijote Shibuya at the end of the day.